-To replay the script for any of the purpose mentioned above you can choose any of the options given below:
+To replay the script for any of the purposes mentioned above you can choose any of the options given below:

 - Option 1: Press ‘F5’ (Input from keyboard)

-- Option 2: Click ‘Replay’ button on VuGen toolbar
+- Option 2: Click the ‘Replay’ button on the VuGen toolbar

 - Option 3: Goto ‘Replay’ -> ‘Run’ on the VuGen menubar